-Buying a spa can be confusing and difficult, with multiple features and options to consider and conflicting information from spa retailers and the internet making it even harder for you to make the right decision.
+Buying a spa can be confusing and difficult, read our spa buyers guide below to help make it a bit easier.
+With multiple features and options to consider and conflicting information from spa retailers and the internet making it even harder for you to make the right decision.

 While there are a few things to learn, with a little training and ongoing advice it takes just a few minutes after use and once a week to keep your spa clean and ready to use at any time.
 All you need to do is add water treatment products and clean your filters.